NeutronBlast/UCSD-Assignments/README.md

  the earthquake.
 Earthquake data are the most recent earthquakes extracted from an RSS Feed
  3. **Life expectancy map:** Displays a world map of the life expectancy of each country, shades of blue mean higher life expectancy and shades of red mean lower life expectancy
- 4. **Earthquake data map 2.0:** Displays a world map with markers that have different styles according to the depth and the location of the earthquake.
+ 4. **Earthquake data map 2.0:** Displays a world map with markers that have different styles according to the depth, age and the location of the earthquake.
 It also displays triangle shaped markers for major cities

 ## Built with